Richard Hammond on France: ‘The most disgusting thing you can do is to clean your car’Dec 6 | 4 min read

 Master Moley: A magical new animated series about a little mole with a big heart

-Master Moley By Royal Invitation, coming to Boomerang channel in November, is going to be a smash hit with kids this Christmas.
+Master Moley By Royal Invitation is going to be a smash hit with kids this Christmas.

 Get ready to meet the new hero of kids TV – Master Moley.

 Voiced by Warwick Davis (Star Wars, Harry Potter), Master Moley is an adventurous mole, who lives deep in a burrow under Windsor Castle in the bustling city of MoleTown.

 Inspired by bedtime stories created by British entrepreneur James Reatchlous, this heart-warming animation is filled with adventure, spirit and humour that kids will keep coming back to time and time again.

 Master Moley By Royal Invitation, a 30-minute special, will air on November 28, 2020, with a full series of The Misadventures of Master Moley to follow in 2021.

 Why are kids going to love the show?
 We caught up with the star of the show, Warwick Davis, to get some answers…

 'You don't have to be extraordinary, but you can achieve great things'

 The reason Master Moley looks destined to be a hit with kids is that it’s brimming with heart and affection.